FOSD/FOSD2018/pages/index.md

 Participants can present previously published work as well as unpublished work, including early ideas and work in progress.
 The key is to encourage discussions, to receive feedback and to create a network for new collaboration

-An invited talk will be given by TBD
+An invited talk will be given by Prof. Myra Cohen (https://cse.unl.edu/~myra/).

 Every year there is an informal competition, FOSD Cool Wall, where everyone votes for the coolest name of a tool that has been presented during the meeting.